-D) can only be solved by focusing on the personality differences of those involved
+D) can only be solved by using accusatory rather than neutral language

 E) cannot be helped by mediation or intervention from supervisors

 Explanation: C) Personality conflicts can be very costly to a business.
 They have been responsible for workers' losing time at work due to worry over confrontations, reducing their commitment to the job, and putting less effort into their work.